apnadkarni/blt/man/graph.rst

 -----------

-The **blt::graph** command creates a graph for plotting two-dimensional data (X\-Y coordinates).
+The **blt::graph** command creates a graph for plotting two-dimensional data (X-Y coordinates).
 It has many configurable components: coordinate axes, elements, legend, cross hairs, etc.  They allow you to customize the graph.